llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/misc/use-internal-linkage.rst

 .. option:: FixMode

   Selects what kind of a fix the check should provide.
+The default is `UseStatic`.

   ``None``
     Don't fix automatically.